Mormaer of Caithness: Mormaers of Caithness

 The list is by necessity a fragmentary one, the archives being not fully preserved, the reigns of some supposed mormaers being not fully attested, and so forth.
 According to the Landnámabók, Thorstein Olafsson (fl c.
 850-c.
 880) and Sigurd Eysteinsson “conquered Caithness, Sutherland and Moray, and more than half of Argyll [and] Thorstein ruled over these territories as King”.
 There is no suggestion that Thorstein was beholden to any overlord although his son-in-law Donnchad is described as a "native earl".

 Norwegian interlude

 In 1098 Magnus Barefoot, King of Norway deposed the Thorfinnsson brothers as Earls of Orkney and set his 8 year old son Sigurd Magnusson up in their place.
 This was an unprecedented occurrence, probably intended as a permanent step.
 Magnus then conducted two vigorous campaigns in the Hebrides and Irish Sea region.
-It is likely that de facto control of the mormaerdom was in his hands prior to his death during the second campaign in 1103 although "there does not seem to have been any intention on the Norwegian side" to formally take control of Caithness, which remained subject to the Scottish crown.
+It is likely that the de facto control of the mormaerdom was in his hands prior to his death during the second campaign in 1103 although "there does not seem to have been any intention on the Norwegian side" to formally take control of Caithness, which remained subject to the Scottish crown.